 Kermit actually had a job.
 His father Jake had accumulated a fortune in New York City real estate after immigrating to America as a young man.
 After his death, Kermit had assumed part of that fortune.
 His main job was collecting the rents.

 So at the first of the every month, Kermit would make the two-hour drive down the New York State Thruway to New York City in his Cadillac with the VIP license plate.

 On many an occasion, a state trooper would notice this Cadillac with the VIP plate and the unseemly attired driver and assume it was a stolen car.
-He would never get arrested or ticketed.
-I was never privy to what Kermit would say to the policeman.
+He would never got arrested or ticketed.
+I was never privy to what Kermit said to the policeman.